 Sign up forms are one of the trickiest web pages to design.
 Including and excluding certain form elements affects the conversion rate.

 No matter who you are, forgetting a password sometimes happens.
 That’s why most login forms offer a ‘Forgot Password’ link to reset the password.

-Did you know that the way your body text wraps can affect how users read it?
+Did you know that the way your paragraph text wraps can affect how users read it?
+You could create orphans that hurt readability.
 Orphans are short lines that appear at the end of a paragraph.

 Did you know that your website navigation can affect your conversion rate?
 Several studies have found that minimizing navigation on signup pages increases conversion rates.